 This article discusses evidence-based policing, its advantages and disadvantages, and examples of its real-world applications.

 Advantages of Evidence-Based Policing

 The main focus of evidence-based policing is the use of research-based information in decision-making.
-Accurate evidence is used as necessary basis for decisions in law-enforcement.
+Accurate evidence is used as necessary basis for decisions in law enforcement.
 Evidence-based policing also highlights the importance and benefits of using research-based information.
+Research-based information has considerable accuracy and reliability in providing details.
+Such details may be about cases under police investigation, or situations that require organizational improvement within police departments.
 Such evidence and research empower law enforcers and law enforcement agencies to make better decisions.

 A major benefit of evidence-based policing is that it is based on accurate evidence and acceptable research.
 The information used directly relates to the community or jurisdiction.
 In this regard, evidence-based policing ensures the suitability of law enforcement decisions and actions to the actual situation of the jurisdiction or community.
 Also, mistakes are minimized because of the use of evidence.
 Thus, the advantages of evidence-based policing are as follows:

 - Accurate information for law enforcement decision-making

 - Law enforcement activity alignment with community needs